Did you know that the average millionaire has about seven different income streams?

 Diversify your marketing strategy

-Just like with most millionaires, the key to maintaining (and growing) your marketing success is to diversify where you're spending your time.
+Like most millionaires, the key to maintaining (and growing) your marketing success is to diversify where you're spending your time.

 Google is important, so keep writing with SEO in mind.

-But, don't only write with Google SEO in mind.
+But don't only write with Google SEO in mind.
 It's too risky to rely on a single marketing channel.
 And, the fact is there are so many different ways to expand your blog's reach beyond relying on Google alone.

 Examples of different marketing platforms to explore:

-- Video (YouTube, Vimeo, etc)
+- Video (YouTube, Vimeo, etc.)

 - Social Media